denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 network analysis.
-In each of these historically distinct theoretical moments, I find a similar promise of emergence: the idea that order can appear spontaneously as the aggregate result of simple interactions at the level of the system (the idea also at the core of Callon and Latour's actor-network theory).
+In each of these historically distinct theoretical moments, I find a similar promise of emergence: the idea that order can appear spontaneously as the aggregate result of simple interactions at the level of the system (the idea also at the core of Callon and Latour's actor--network theory).
 Once again, I make the rhetorical move against the systems view, both generally, and particularly as that view is applied in literary studies.
 In examining the heavily hyperlinked and intertextual essays of Gwern, a mysterious contemporary "researcher, self-experimenter, and writer," I contrast the structure of links to that of lists.
-A discussion on "linked lists" in computer science leads to a conclusion that relates to aesthetics of code and to the role of an individual in relation to the assemblage.
+A discussion on "linked lists" in computer science leads to a conclusion that relates to the aesthetics of code and to the role of an individual in relation to the assemblage.

 ### Chapter 7: Engineering for Dissent